OnSignals/STH-visual/README.md

 ## API

-To interact with one or all instances each instance provides an event-based API.
+To interact with one or all instances the library provides an event-based API.

 ### Global API